Outside Blue Ribbon

 Apparently it’s good.
 Personally, I’ve been boycotting fried sushi rice since Green Tea Sushi in London, ON went out of business.
 A respect thing.

-And that was it for food, though not for our evening.
 The credit card machine didn’t work, so off we went to the terminal.
-Who really cares, other than yours truly looking for a symbol of the sushiya’s fraying edges.
+Who really cares, other than a hacky blogger searching for a symbol of a sushiya’s fraying edges.

-Look, I I have immense respect for the place that Blue Ribbon holds in New York City sushi lore.
-It still has a soul, which more than can be said for some of the odes to sushi capitalism that have sprung up this decade.
+Look, I have immense respect for the place that Blue Ribbon holds in New York City sushi lore.
+It still has a soul, more than can be said for some of the odes to sushi capitalism that have sprung up this decade.

 But like the credit card machine and the rice and the decor and the back room, everything just feels off.
 Bromberg said it best.
 It’s aged.
 Like a band that peaked in 1995 and still tours, still plays the hits, still can hit the notes.
 Sort of.